Bobronium/bearable-windows-experience/README.md

-# ~~awesome~~ bearable-bootcamp-experience
+# ~~awesome~~ bearable-windows-experience
+A lifeline for people dealing with Windows, especially after using macOS.

-Not awesome by all accounts, nothing can be awesome on Windows.
+Not awesome by all accounts, Windows can never be awesome.

 # Consistency with macOS
 ## Keyboard layout